 Our vision is to see the quality of education increased through training such that many more of the world's children are equipped and empowered to determine their own future and participate in the global community.

 We gather and brief professionals who wish to volunteer 2-3 weeks of their time to train in a developing country.
-Volunteers are placed within teams with specific training goals to accomplish HOPE: Global Education program achieves international development goals.
+Volunteers are placed within teams with specific training goals with the aim to help the Hope Education Program achieve it's international development goals.

 Currently, the HOPE: Education program works alongside schools and organisations in: